Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective

-\end{definition} A group $\beta$-EFX fair division scheme can be obtained through a ``group version'' of the envy-cycle elimination algorithm by~\citet{lipton2004approximately}.
-In particular, we propose the \emph{group envy-cycle-elimination algorithm}, which we denote by GECE.
+A group $\beta$-EFX fair division scheme can be obtained through a ``group version'' of the envy-cycle elimination algorithm by Lipton \emph{et al.}~\shortcite{lipton2004approximately}.
+In particular, we propose the \emph{Group Envy-Cycle-Elimination algorithm} (GECE).
 The GECE algorithm can be summarized as follows: denote by $J_h$ and $J_\ell$ the set of slots assigned, respectively, to group $h$ and $\ell$.
-We say that group $h$ envies group $\ell$ if $\alg_h(J_h)<\beta \alg_h(J_\ell)$.
-Initially, all the slots are not assigned, that is, $J_h=J_\ell=\emptyset$.
+We say that group $h$ envies group $\ell$ if $\alg_h(J_h,\bv)<\beta \alg_h(J_\ell,\bv)$.
+Initially, all the slots are not assigned, that is, $J_h=J_\ell=\varnothing$.
 Then, the algorithm iterates through the slots in decreasing order of click-through rate.
 The first slot is assigned to group $h$.
 For each subsequent slot $j$, the algorithm checks if groups $h$ and $\ell$ envy each other, and, if this is the case, the algorithm swaps their allocations.
 Otherwise, if group $\ell$ does not envy group $h$, then the next slot is assigned to group $h$, else, if $\ell$ envies $h$, the slot is assigned to group $\ell$.
-The pseudo-code of GECE is given in Appendix \ref{app:fairalgorithms}.
 In the following theorem, we prove that the GECE algorithm is guaranteed to obtain a $\beta$-EFX allocation.

-All the omitted proofs can be found in~\cref{sec:proofs}. \begin{restatable}{theorem}{gece} The allocation computed by the group envy-cycle-elimination (GECE) algorithm is group $\beta$-EFX fair. \end{restatable}
+\begin{restatable}{theorem}{EFXgece} The allocation computed by the group envy-cycle-elimination (GECE) algorithm is group $\beta$-EFX fair. \end{restatable}

 It is possible to show that a variation of GECE yields a group EFX fair allocation (i.e., $\beta$-EFX with $\beta=1$) even with more than 2 groups.

 \begin{restatable}{corollary}{kgece} The allocation computed by the k-group envy-cycle-elimination (k-GECE) algorithm is group EFX. \end{restatable}